relaxgao-lab/learngit/readme.txt

 git has a mutable index called stage git tracks changes of files
 Create a new branch is quick.
-Create a new branch is quick and simple.
+Create a new branch is quick and simple modify.